kwencel/Graphs/README.md

 You can adjust the vertices amount used for testing purposes in *define.h* file.
 You have to do this before compiling the program.

 # How to use the program?
-Use numeric keys to choose an appropriate test.
+Use the numeric keys to choose an appropriate test.

 **1: Topological sorting algorithms**